Performance Breakdown

 This vacuum resembles a mini handheld with its streamlined design and handle.
 Gone is the trigger; loyal Dyson customers have grown to love (or hate).

-One advantage of this design is the lightweight frame at a little over two pounds.
-Despite the size decrease, this model still retains the cyclons and bin design, which we’ll look into in more detail below.
+One advantage of this design is its lightweight frame, weighing just over two pounds.
+Despite the size decrease, this model still retains the cyclones and bin design, which we’ll examine in more detail below.

 Omnidirectional Soft Roller

-This twin roller cleaning nozzle is another innovation Dyson introduces with the Omni-Glide.
+This twin-roller cleaning nozzle is another innovation that Dyson introduced with the Omni-Glide.
 The two roller bars are not just for show, but it has a functional purpose – for cleaning in both directions.

-Underneath this tool is four wheels that pivot 360-degrees independently, allowing it to “float” and move around furniture effortlessly.
+Underneath this tool are four wheels that pivot 360 degrees independently, allowing it to “float” and move around furniture effortlessly.

-Only one motor drives the roller with a series of gears to move the second one.
+Only one motor drives the roller, which is connected to a series of gears that move the second one.

-So it won’t have as much torque as other twin brush stick vacuums like the Lupe Pure and Shark Vertex.
+Therefore, it won’t have as much torque as other twin brush stick vacuums, such as the Lupe Pure and Shark Vertex.

 This lack of torque means the rollers won’t spin on carpet, rendering it useless on this surface.